-- 15.21 If the council passes a resolution during a meeting, or a part of a meeting, that is closed to the public, the chairperson must make the resolution public as soon as practicable after the meeting, or the relevant part of the meeting, has ended, and the resolution must be recorded in the publicly available minutes of the meeting. - 15.22 Resolutions passed during a meeting, or a part of a meeting, that is closed to the public must be made public by the chairperson under clause 15.21 during a part of the meeting that is webcast.
+- 15.21 If the council passes a resolution during a meeting, or a part of a meeting, that is closed to the public, the chairperson must make the resolution public as soon as practicable after the meeting, or the relevant part of the meeting, has ended, and the resolution must be recorded in the publicly available minutes of the meeting. - 15.22 Resolutions passed during a meeting, or a part of a meeting, that is closed to the public will be made public by the chairperson under clause 15.21 by displaying the resolutions on the public screens during the meeting and on the livestream of the meeting webcast.